VincentS/Metanome-Wiki/Metanome-Developer-Guide.md

 Finally, you can use maven to compile your algorithm into a Metanome conform jar.
 This jar file can then be registered in a running Metanome instance.

 ### The Metanome algorithm interface
+The _algorithm_integration_ project offers a set of interfaces for different purposes.
+First, your algorithm should implement one (or more) task interfaces e.g. _UniqueColumnCombinationsAlgorithm_,  _InclusionDependencyAlgorithm_ or _FunctionalDependencyAlgorithm_.
+This automatically defines the kind of output that Metanome expects from your algorithm.

+The algorithm must furthermore define the kind of input data that it can process.
+For instance, _FileInputParameterAlgorithm_ says that (csv) files can be processed and _DatabaseConnectionParameterAlgorithm_ says that a database connection can be used as data source.
+Note that an algorithm can only use one of these interfaces.
+It both files and databases can be used as input, then _RelationalParameterAlgorithm_ is the interface to go with.

+Finally, the algorithm can specify parameter types e.g. _IntegerParameterAlgorithm_, _BooleanParameterAlgorithm_ or _StringParameterAlgorithm_.
+This allows the algorithm to query parameters of the respective type from Metanome.

+When implementing the configuration specification interfaces note that Metanome will set only those parameters that have been requested by the algorthm before!

 ### Building a TestRunner